turboquant/crewai_trio_am/README.md

 A sophisticated multi-agent AI system designed specifically for cryptocurrency bankruptcy proceedings and regulatory compliance work.
 Built using CrewAI orchestration, this solution mimics an entire compliance department's workflow through specialized AI agents that collaborate to assess, trace, and document complex financial scenarios.

-**Perfect for FTX-like crypto bankruptcies, regulatory investigations, and asset recovery operations.**
+**Perfect for complex and dense crypto bankruptcies, regulatory investigations, and asset recovery operations.**

 ---